Are you an adviser? Go to Unbiased Pro

 Premium bonds are a savings account issued by National Savings & Investments (NS&I) on behalf of the UK government.

-Instead of interest, investors are entered into a random draw to win up to £1,000,000.
+Instead of interest, investors are entered into a random draw to win up to £1 million.

-They were launched on the 1st November 1956 as a way of the UK government raising funds and received £5 million in investments in the first month.
+The first premium bonds were sold on 1 November 1956, which the government used to raise funds and received £5 million in investments in the first month.

-These days premium bonds offer a risk-free method of saving, with the potential of winning a monthly amount between £25 and £1,000,000.
+Premium bonds offer a risk-free method of saving, with the potential of winning a monthly prize of between £25 and £1 million.

-However, bear in mind, that there is a chance that you will receive no return on your investment.
+However, bear in mind there is a chance you will receive no return on your investment.

 How do premium bonds work?

-With every entry you make, your chances of winning increase up to a maximum of £50,000 of investment
+With every bond you have, your chances of winning increase (up to a maximum of £50,000).

-All premium bonds are issued by the UK government and can be purchased online, over the phone or by filling out a paper application and sending it by post.
+All premium bonds are issued by the government and can be purchased online, over the phone, or by filling out a paper application and sending it by post.

-Gifting premium bonds to your own child can be done online, or by phone or post.
+Gifting premium bonds to your own child can be done online, by phone, or by post.

-If you are gifting premium bonds to someone else’s child, then you will need to nominate a parent or guardian to manage the account until the child is 16.
+If you are gifting premium bonds to someone else’s child, you must nominate a parent or guardian to manage the account until the child is 16.

 How much are premium bonds?

-As mentioned earlier, the minimum amount that you can invest is £25.
+As mentioned earlier, the minimum amount you can invest is £25.

-The important thing to remember with premium bonds is that however much you invest, between £25 and £50,000, determines your chances of winning.
+The important thing to remember with premium bonds is that the amount you invest, between £25 and £50,000, determines your chances of winning.

-The stated interest rate is 1.4%.
-This means that every year, £1.40 worth of prizes are awarded for every £100 invested, with a prize drawer taking place once a month.
+The annual prize fund rate is 4.4% at the time of writing.
+This means that every year, £4.40 worth of prizes are awarded for every £100 invested, with a prize draw occurring once a month.

-For every £1 you hold in premium bonds, your chances of winning premium bonds are 24,500:1.
-It is quite literally the luck of the draw.
+For every £1 you hold in premium bonds, your chances of winning premium bonds are 21,000 to one, so it is the luck of the draw.

-Some investors might hit the jackpot and win a large prize early on, others may invest and wait many months for even a small return.
+Some people might hit the jackpot and win a large prize early on; others may invest and wait many months for a small return, although this is not guaranteed.

-NS&I pays out over 3 million prizes per month, so as the old adage goes, ‘you’ve got to be in it, to win it’!
+NS&I pays out millions of prizes each month, so as the old adage goes, ‘you’ve got to be in it to win it’!

 What are the prize amounts for premium bonds?

-Winners are notified by text and/or email, or if you win the £1,000,000 prize a person named Agent Million will visit you personally to give you the good news.
+Winners are notified by text or email.
+If you win the £1 million prize, a person named Agent Million will visit you personally to give you the good news.

 There’s also no time limit for claiming your premium bond prize.